Groghal/planning-poker-frontend/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-P.S. this project is fully created by Cursor + Claude with almost 0 human lines of code
+P.S. this project is fully created by Cursor + Claude with almost 0 human lines of code.